PrincetonUniversity/advanced-command-line/00_preamble/README.md

 ## What we will gain
 When I first started using the command line to write software, it felt like working in honey.
-Everything took so much mental effort, I couldn't see all my files with an explorer and copy-paste editing was slower than an IDE.
-I could navigate the file system and open an editor, but then would have to close the editor to see the file I was operating on.
+Everything took so much mental effort, I couldn't see all my files with an explorer and copy-paste editing was slower than an IDE where I could use a mouse and fire off Ctrl-C Ctrl-V.  I could navigate the file system and open an editor, but then would have to close the editor to see the file I was operating on.
 Clearly, this wasn't the way to get work done!

 I will share some of my favorite methods to smooth the seams of working on the command line.
 In some ways, command line navigation will begin to feel like a